ROBOTICronics/ROBOTICronics.github.io/_posts/2017-09-12-how-to-start-programming.markdown

 img: how-to-start.jpg # Add image post (optional)
 tags: [Programming, Learn] # add tag
 ---
-The IoT will generate massive volumes of data that flow to the computers for analysis, resulting in the collection of much richer information and insights in real time and used by automated systems to respond intelligently with appropriate actions.

 >Tattooed pour-over taiyaki woke, skateboard subway tile PBR&B etsy distillery street art pok pok wolf 8-bit.
 Vegan bicycle rights schlitz subway tile unicorn taiyaki.